jq-rs/mlestalk-ui/README.md

 ## It is open source, can I build it myself?

-Sure, quite easily with the roughly the following steps (at least you get the idea anyway):
+Sure, quite easily with roughly the following steps (at least you get the idea anyway):
  1. Install [Apache Cordova](https://cordova.apache.org/)
  2. Install Cordova Android platform
  3. Install the needed plugins with ```cordova plugin add <plugin>```